kettanaito/test-flat/README.md

 A test suite itself.

-> Test suite function in `flat-test` is always an asynchronous function and does not support the `done` callback argument.
+> Test suite function in `test-flat` is always an asynchronous function and does not support the `done` callback argument.

 ### `before`